jackbennettuk/GearworksEngine/README.md

 I have tried integrating CMake for a better project setup, but have gone back to simple Visual Studio solution files and builds, just because it's easier and I'd rather spend more time coding the actual program.

-Finally, I'm proud to say it is, and always will be, **completely open-source**, along with any other large projects I make in the future.
+Finally, it will always be **completely open-source**, along with any other large projects I make in the future.

 ## Change log
 You can read the development log in the file `CHANGELOG.md`, linked [here](CHANGELOG.md).